List of The Amazing World of Gumball characters: The Eggheads

 Colin and Felix (voiced by Rupert Degas in season 1 and Kerry Shale in season 2 onwards for Colin and Rupert Degas in season 1 and Hugo Harrison in season 2 onward for Felix) are a pair of egg brothers who are two of the most intelligent students.
 They speak with English accents and consider themselves to be much smarter than their classmates.

 Jamie Russo

 Jamie Russo (voiced by Jessica McDonald, seasons 1–2; Maria Teresa Creasey, season 3 onward) is a "half-cow, half-troglodyte" creature who is one of Tina's bullies.
 As a result of Ms. Simian holding her back a year, she is resentful of her classmates and of authority in general.
+She would gain a friend in the form of Anais after she works together with Jamie to expose their school's librarian, who had installed a virus in the library computers and framed the two for it.
 Her mother is the gym coach, whom she listens to despite her mother's disapproval of bullying.

 William

 William (internal monologue narrated by Mic Graves) is a flying eyeball who is Ms. Simian's personal spy and only talks when reporting information to her.
 He has psychic abilities.